VISITOR'S COMMENTS

 11 June 08

 Hi to all from the MIGHTY-NINTH.
 I am Samuel Nieto; I served in Nam from 9--67 to 9--68 in "C" Battery first with Sgt Carson, then Sgt Payne and served in- between Nov & Dec with FO known as "63 KILO" in C/2/35th Infantry Regiment.
 I returned on 12-23-67 back to 2/9 Arty and two days later my replacement Charles McClurg along with Danny Jeter and Lt Siengo were KIA by a deflected round that fell on top of them.
-Discovered this web 6-10-08 and have talked to three cannoneer buddies.
+Discovered this web 6-10-08 and have talked to three Cannoneer buddies.
 Still looking for Juan R. Renteria.
 I use to love to go get the mail and guess what: I worked for the Postal Service until October, 2005.
 Retired with 38 years and 4 months.
 Hope to hear from you guys.

-Sam Nieto samnieto@sbcglobal.net
+Sam Nieto

 8 May 08